koding/koding-system-stacks/README.md

 This is the infrastructure used to create the VM tepmplates that run the VMs on Koding

-This is run on an ubuntu precise server.
+This is run on an ubuntu raring server.

 To install first ```sudo apt-get install lxc golang-go``` To setup your build env you will need to edit bin/build on and change build_ip to match your lxcbr0 interface and also edit inc/vmroot-config to match.